Sir Nicholas Crispe, 1st Baronet: Guinea Company

 The Company of Adventurers of London trading to the ports of Africa, or more commonly known as the Guinea Company, was the first private company to colonize Africa for profit.
 They were a trading company primarily exporting redwood (used for dyes) from the western parts of Africa.
 Nicholas Crisp started investing in the company in 1625 and became the controlling stock holder in 1628.

 Nicholas Crisp got most of his royalist support through the building of trading forts on the Gold Coast of Komenda and Kormantin.
 The King, James I, saw them as a great value to future of English trade with Africa.
 It is estimated that Nicholas Crisp and his company made a profit of over £500,000 through the gold they had collected within the 11–12 years after 1632.
 In 1637, the Guinea Company, including Nicholas, reported that they had dispatched John Crispe as captain of merchantman Talbot "to take "nigers," and carry them to foreign parts."

 According to British parliamentary records, the company also appears to have been involved in the trade of enslaved Africans.

 A sizeable assemblage of early-17th century glass beads and 'wasters' were discovered in association with a brick furnace in the grounds of the private estate of Sir Nicholas Crisp (on what is now Hammersmith Embankment) during excavation in 2005.
 Crisp had a patent for making and vending beads and he also obtained a patent for slave trading from Guinea to the West Indies.
 These beads were probably used for both the local and colonial markets as researchers have uncovered similar beads in the Americas and in Ghana.
 This is the first clear archaeological evidence for the manufacture of early post-medieval glass beads in England.

 Elected to the Long Parliament in 1640 to represent Winchelsea he was expelled in 1641 for collecting duties on merchandise which he used as security to loan money to the cash-strapped King Charles I without the authorization of Parliament.

-On New Year's Day 1640, Charles knighted Crisp, recognising his past services, but perhaps more importantly, anticipating his further services.
+On New Year's Day 1640, King Charles I knighted Crisp, recognising his past services, but perhaps more importantly, anticipating his further services.